JaceNi/jaceni.github.io/_posts/From-Linux-Basics-to-Deployment-2.md

     - Yuchen Ni
 ---

-After the first post of **From Linux Basics to Deployment 1**, we will discuss Permission/User/Group, Mosted Used Software, and Common Commands/Document Editing in three sections.
+After the first post of **From Linux Basics to Deployment 1**, we will discuss Permission/User/Group and Mosted Used Software, in three sections.

 ## Outline:
 - Linux Introduction